 The sad news is that Boris has moved to another team within Microsoft.
 He has made a tremendous contribution over the years to the OpsMgr product, and I am sure he will rock on into his new role and team.
 At the same time he will be missed.

 In order to not let those tools go to waste, since I know many people use them, I have asked him to give me the code of his tools and allow me to update and maintain those tools going forward.
-And so I did: I updated a couple of his tools to work with OpsMgr 2012:
+And so I did: I updated a couple of his tools to work with OpsMgr 2012.
+I made a few bug fixes and revisions while I was working on OpsMgr (and even afterwards) – below you can find links to the latest pre-compiled binaries; but eventually I got too busy with Operations Management Suite and don’t have a lot of time for those anymore.
+So therefore I decided to gift the source code on GitHub as sample that the community might be able to fork and improve upon – links to that also in the table below.

 All the above tools require the Operations Manager Console being installed on the machine where you run them, as well as the .NET framework 4.0.

-Just like their predecessors, it is necessary to make clear that this posting is provided "AS IS" with no warranties, and confers no rights.
-Use of included utilities are subject to the terms specified at http://www.microsoft.com/info/cpyright.htm
+Just like their predecessors, it is necessary to make clear that this posting and everything included (such as use of included utilities) is provided "AS IS" with no warranties, and confers no rights.

 Changelog / Updates